jfrog/terraform-provider-platform/docs/resources/workers_service.md

 - `any_federated` (Boolean) Trigger the worker for every federated repository, in addition to any repository listed in `repo_keys`.
 - `any_local` (Boolean) Trigger the worker for every local repository, in addition to any repository listed in `repo_keys`.
 - `any_remote` (Boolean) Trigger the worker for every remote repository, in addition to any repository listed in `repo_keys`.
 - `exclude_patterns` (Set of String) Define patterns to for all repository paths for repositories to be excluded in the repoKeys.
 Defines those repositories that do not trigger the worker.
+An explicit empty set is transmitted and round-trips as an empty set; omit the attribute when no exclude patterns are intended.
 - `include_patterns` (Set of String) Define patterns to match all repository paths for repositories identified in the repoKeys.
 Defines those repositories that trigger the worker.
+An explicit empty set is transmitted and round-trips as an empty set; omit the attribute when no include patterns are intended.
 - `repo_keys` (Set of String) Defines which repositories are used when an action event occurs to trigger the worker.
 Can be omitted when at least one of `any_local`, `any_remote`, or `any_federated` is set.
+An explicit empty set (`repo_keys = []`) is transmitted to the platform and round-trips as an empty set; omit the attribute entirely when no repository list is intended.

 <a id="nestedatt--filter_criteria--schedule"></a>